denironyx/devPython/python-crash-course/project/generating_data/README.md

 Writing lists by hand can be inefficient, especially when we have many points.
 Rather than passing our points in a list, let’s use a loop in Python to do the calculations for us.

+#### Rolling Dice with Plotly
+In this section, we’ll use the Python package Plotly to produce interactive visualizations.
+Plotly is particularly useful when you’re creating visualizations that will be displayed in a browser, because the visualizations will scale automatically to fit the viewer’s screen.
+Visualizations that Plotly generates are also interactive; when the user hovers over certain elements on the screen, information about that element is highlighted.